Higher education in Afghanistan: Financial issues

-Impact on enrolment
+Impact on enrollment

 The Ministry of Higher Education has largely surpassed its target for raising university enrollment, which doubled between 2011 and 2014 to 153,314.
-The government had tabled on the number of students doubling to 115,000 by 2015.
+The government had projected the number of students doubling to 115,000 by 2015.
 A shortfall in funding has prevented the construction of facilities from keeping pace with the rapid rise in student rolls, however.
-Many facilities also still need upgrading; there were no functioning laboratories for physics students at Kabul University in 2013, for instance.
+There were still no functioning laboratories for physics students at Kabul University in 2013.

-According to a progress report by the Ministry of Higher Education, the number of women students tripled between 2008 and 2014 to 30,467, yet women still represented just one in five university students.

-Part of the growth in university student rolls can be attributed to ‘night school’, which extends access to workers and young mothers.
-Having a ‘night shift’ for students also makes use of limited space that would otherwise be vacant in the evenings.
-The night shift is proving increasingly popular, with 16,198 students enrolling in 2014, compared to just 6,616 two years earlier.
+According to a progress report by the Ministry of Higher Education, the number of female students tripled between 2008 and 2014 to 30,467, yet female still represented just one in five university students.
+Part of the growth in university student rolls can be attributed to 'night school', which extends access to workers and young mothers.
+There were 16,198 students enrolling in 2014, compared to just 6,616 two years earlier.
 Women represented 12% (1,952) of those attending evening classes in 2014.